MicrosoftDocs/Viva/Viva/insights/advanced/analyst/data-quality-analyst-experience.md

 In addition to warnings on specific metrics and attributes, you'll also find a banner at the top of the page.

-Quality of employee attributes can change over time due to updates to organizational data made by your Admin.
-While setting up a query, the quality of employee attributes is calculated for the selected time period.
+Because your admin makes updates to your organizational data, attribute quality can change over time.
+While setting up a query, Viva Insights calculates the quality of attributes for the time period you select.

 ### In custom queries